Skip to content

 }

-Tags are declared on templates via IHasTags:
+Tags are declared via ITagged:

-public partial class SpinnerEntity : ITemplate, IHasTags<SampleTags.Spinner>
+public partial class SpinnerEntity : ITemplate, ITagged<SampleTags.Spinner>

 {

-public Rotation Rotation;
+Rotation Rotation;

 }

-Tags in Systems
+Tags in systems

-void Execute(ref Rotation rotation) { ... }
+void Execute(ref Rotation rotation) { /* ... */ }

-void Execute(in ActiveBall ball) { ... }
+void Execute(in ActiveBall ball) { /* ... */ }

 foreach (var player in PlayerView.Query(World).WithTags<GameTags.Player>())